-- Explicit opt-in requirements for automatic renewal of pet insurance, travel insurance, gadget insurance and dental insurance.
-Under these requirements, an insurance undertaking or insurance intermediary is not permitted to automatically renew a policy of pet insurance, travel insurance, gadget insurance or dental insurance with a consumer unless the consumer has, prior to the entry into of the insurance policy which is being renewed, provided consent to automatic renewal. - "Price-walking" and pre-renewal notice requirements.
-Broadly, the "price-walking" regulations restrict the ability of insurance undertakings and insurance intermediaries to charge higher premiums to home and motor insurance customers who have renewed with the same insurer more than once.
-These requirements already apply to the domestic insurance sector since July 2022, under the Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1)) (Insurance Requirements) Regulations 2022.
+Explicit opt-in requirements for automatic renewal of pet insurance, travel insurance, gadget insurance and dental insurance.
+Under these requirements, an insurance undertaking or insurance intermediary is not permitted to automatically renew a policy of pet insurance, travel insurance, gadget insurance or dental insurance with a consumer unless the consumer has, prior to the entry into of the insurance policy which is being renewed, provided consent to automatic renewal.